Nancy, A Baptist Health Stroke Survivor

 The Highest Standard of Care

-We work to provide each patient with the latest, most effective treatment – a commitment that has earned Baptist Health-Little Rock and Baptist Health-Fort Smith the Gold Seal of Approval from the Joint Commission for Primary Stroke Centers.
+We work to provide each patient with the latest, most effective treatment – a commitment that has earned Baptist Health-Little Rock and Baptist Health-Fort Smith the Gold Seal of Approval from the Joint Commission as an Advanced Comprehensive Stroke Center and Advanced Primary Stroke center, respectively.
 Less than 1% of all hospitals in the United States have received this certification.

 - 24/7 stroke team access